Volunteering at the Museum of the Jewellery Quarter

 We are extremely grateful to have an amazing volunteer team at the Museum of the Jewellery Quarter.

-If you are interested in volunteering for Birmingham Museums then take a look at the current volunteer opportunities we have available across all our sites.
+If you are interested in volunteering for Birmingham Museums then take a look at our volunteering page for more details and to see how you can get involved.